jdc-cunningham/cross-platform-app/FEATURE_REQUEST.md

     - this is useful for organization
     - can revisit something and add more notes but not stack ontop of main entry
     - would be collapsible cards but nested inside parent card
+    - simple toggle to switch eg. separated cards or render as continuous column separated by lines
+- [ ] integrate text summarizer API(from RapidAPI)
+    - particularly this allows you to summarize articles(I need to verify if it matches with what I take away from an article)
+    - this then gets fed into the notes for faster learning